1. Meet the Education Requirements to Sit for the CPA Exam.

 9. CPA License Renewal

-In Rhode Island, CPA licenses must be renewed every three years.
+In Rhode Island, CPA licenses expire on June 30 of the renewal year and renew through the Board’s renewal system and must be renewed every three years.
 Renewal notices are emailed, and licenses cannot be renewed until the email is received.
+The current triennial renewal fee appears to be $375.

 10. Continuing Professional Education (CPE)

-CPAs must complete 120 hours of continuing education during each renewal cycle, including at least six hours of ethics training.
+CPAs must complete 120 hours of continuing education during each renewal cycle, including at least six hours in professional ethics.